XhmikosR/notepad2-mod/Readme-mod.txt

 Notepad2-mod 4.2.25 has been created with Scintilla 2.29.
 The unused lexers are commented out in "scintilla/src/Catalogue.cxx".
-You can use WDK 7.1, or MSVC 2010, or Intel Parallel Composer 2011 to build Notepad2-mod.
+You can use WDK 7.1, MSVC 2010 or Intel Parallel Composer 2011 Update 5 to build Notepad2-mod.